pactflow/docs.pactflow.io/website/docs/docs/login.md

 ## Unable to login into PactFlow user interface

 When you signup for PactFlow, you will be emailed the login details with a tempory password.
 This password is only valid for 7 days.
-If you need the password reset, email us at support@pactflow.io and we will be happy to reset it for you.
+If you need the password reset, you can reset the clock on this expiry by simply re-inviting the user.
+Alternatively, [contact us](https://support.smartbear.com/pactflow/message/) and we will be happy to reset it for you.

 ## Github login error